 - HLA Laboratory

 - Cord blood public bank

 A two-year research track is available for selected candidates interested in pursuing an academic career in transfusion medicine.

-Candidates must be eligible for an unrestricted active license to practice medicine in New York State and must be board eligible/certified per American Board of Pathology for the blood banking/transfusion medicine boards at the completion of the fellowship program.
+Candidates must be eligible for an unrestricted active license to practice medicine in New York State and must fulfill the prerequisites for subspecialty certification as defined by the American Board of Pathology (ABP).
+This includes eligibility in CP, AP/CP, or another ABMS board as defined by the ABP.

 Available Positions and How to Apply